 An online clinical reference providing in-depth drug & disease information and tools to support clinical decision making.
 Content is designed for practicing medical professionals and includes diagnostic medical images.
 Free Registration to MedScape is required.
-To go straight to an entry in this resource, try Googling the word emedicine and your disease/condition (i.e. emedicine teratoma).
+To go straight to an entry, try Googling the word emedicine and your disease/condition (i.e. emedicine teratoma).
 Once you access the article, login for full content.

 "Best Bet" Diagnostic Medical Test Websites